CLAUDIA RIVERO

 However, if that was Janteyl, she told the good Samaritan her real name and age and said she was missing from Delaware.
 She told the truth.

 It is also imperative to remind the public that Janteyl was only 15 years old and five months pregnant when she vanished in 2010.
-Therefore, if that was Janteyl, maybe she was referring to the person responsible for her disappearance as the one who refuses to let her see her child.
+Therefore, if that was Janteyl, maybe she was referring to the person responsible for her disappearance as the one who took her child.

 Furthermore, investigators believe that the young woman, whoever she was, could be a victim of human trafficking.